team-stack-underflow/lambdas/API specification.md

 ### 1. Connect

-This function is automatically invoked when a new connection is being established between client and server.
-It sets up the required resources for subsequent program execution, such as message queues.
+This function is automatically invoked when a new connection is being established between client and server. **However, there is currently no functionality attached.**

 Responses: None.